apache/infrastructure-website/content/pages/asf-pelican-data.md

         asfid_part(reference, sequence['asfid'])
 ```

-Here is the code that trims a key from a dictionary.
+Here is the code that trims a key from a dictionary:

 ```python
 # remove parts of a data source we don't want ro access